yohanrs/alx-pre_course/0x01-git/README.md

 not empty
-"Starting to code today, so cool"
+Starting to code today, so cool